NEWS: Chatbots.org survey on 3000 US and UK consumers shows it is time for chatbot integration in customer service!read more..

 In a recent release Gartner predicted its top ten disruptive technologies for 2012.
 Amongst the expected and rather predictable media tablets, app stores and cloud computing, Gartner says that icons, menus and pointers will be replaced by mobile-centric interfaces such as gesture, voice and search.
 But voice isn’t everything.
 For it to be a successful method of interaction, voice needs an underlying intelligence.

-Michaela Xydi on 12 years, 11 months ago in Agent identity, Knowledge, Agent's perception of humans, Text recognition, Business News | by
+Michaela Xydi on 13 years ago in Agent identity, Knowledge, Agent's perception of humans, Text recognition, Business News | by

 Summary: Fred Roberts, explains how psychology in NLI is important to create a humanlike Teneo virtual assistant.